 It seems that in hot, humid weather, certain parts of the body generate odors that ordinary soaps can’t easily remove.
 Cosoa ingredients include jamu, which is used in traditional Indonesian herbal remedies, and soya isoflavone extract, a powerful antioxidant.

 Cosoa is the most familiar, but not the only brand name for this type of product (another is “Deep Attraction”).
-Despite its relatively high price of 2,000 to 3,000 yen a pop, cosoa sales, mostly online via such channels as Rakuten and Beauty Motherleaf, have been brisk, thanks largely to word-of-mouth advertising.
+Despite its relatively high price of 2,000 to 3,000 yen a pop, Cosoa sales, mostly online via such channels as online mall Rakuten and Beauty Motherleaf, have been brisk, thanks largely to word-of-mouth advertising.

 According to a source in the online industry, this summer alone over 400,000 pieces have been sold.